anilskalyane/ELK-on-docker/README.md

 A few extensions are available inside the [`extensions`](extensions) directory.
 These extensions provide features which are not part of the standard Elastic stack, but can be used to enrich it with extra integrations.

-The documentation for these extensions is provided inside each individual subdirectory, on a per-extension basis.
+The documentation for these extensions is provided inside each subdirectory, on a per-extension basis.
 Some of them require manual changes to the default ELK configuration.

 ## JVM tuning